yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 - SSDs (solid state disks) are required.
 - Both local or remote attached storage work with YugabyteDB.
 Since YugabyteDB internally replicates data for fault tolerance, remote attached storage which does its own additional replication is not a requirement.
 Local disks often offer better performance at a lower cost.
 - Multi-disk nodes
       - Do not use RAID across multiple disks.
 YugabyteDB can natively handle multi-disk nodes (JBOD).
       - Create a data directory on each of the data disks and specify a comma separated list of those directories to the yb-master and yb-tserver servers via the `--fs_data_dirs` flag.
 - Mount settings
       - XFS is the recommended filesystem.
       - Use the `noatime` setting when mounting the data drives.
+      - ZFS isn't currently supported and [is in the roadmap](https://github.com/yugabyte/yugabyte-db/issues/4157).

 YugabyteDB does not require any form of RAID, but runs optimally on a JBOD (just a bunch of disks) setup.
 It can also leverage multiple disks per node and has been tested beyond 10 TB of storage per node.